Croatian Island Hopping

 All our trips ensure that in the team of guides there is at least one team-member who has in-depth experience and knowledge of the local waters, the main swimming routes and the alternatives as well as a fluent local language speaker.

-Video clips from the past trips
+Video clips from our past trips

 Hotel Spongiola is a beautiful, newly built four-star property located right on the beach on Krapanj island in Northern Dalmatia (near the town of Sibenik, Croatia).
 Spongiola rooms have air-conditioning and free internet access while most have a view of the sea.
 The hotel boasts an indoor pool, sauna and hot tub, as well as a fitness centre for those guests who still have the energy to spare at the end of the day!
 The hotel also has its own diving centre with high-quality diving equipment available.
 Hotel Spongiola was ranked amongst the top 10 boutique hotels in Croatia.
 We have been working with Spongiola since 2011.

 Rooms are twin-share or double with en-suite facilities.
 Double rooms for solo use are available.
 The hotel also has limited suites available and this can be booked extra with the hotel directly.
 Please specify your preferences (including any other guests you would like to share with) at the time of booking.

 The picturesque island of Krapanj has the lowest number of inhabitants of any island in the Adriatic Sea.
 It lies only 400 m from the mainland (5 min boat ride) and is completely car-traffic free.
 Traditionally its inhabitants were fishermen and sponge harvesters, which is how the hotel got its name.
 The island´s location provides a perfect spot for guests to relax and unwind, and its proximity to the mainland is ideal for those who wish to explore further afield in the evenings.